mikaelvesavuori/demo-netlify-functions/README.md

 ## Instructions

+Ideally, the **Deploy to Netlify** button above should do the trick for you.

 For Netlify Functions to work, you will need to have [Continuous Deployment](https://www.netlify.com/docs/continuous-deployment/) to be activated.
 In other words, you will need to have a repository (for example on Github) with this code, and then connect it with Netlify.

 ## How it looks inside of Netlify

 ![Functions overview in Netlify](functions-overview.png)

+_Functions overview in Netlify_

 ![Successfully reached function in Insomnia](successfully-reached.png)

+_Successfully reached function in Insomnia_

 ## Running the function